VIEW FROM 129: A lot of work to get the internet up and running

 I’m pretty good in a tense situation.
 I maintain my cool and don’t usually get too pissy.
 But the flip side is that I can’t always scare people into giving me what I want.
 I don’t always have what it takes to get all up in anyone’s grill, especially when it involves a computer.

 So I can’t get swept up in their good manners and exotic accents.
 They are seated at desks, far away from my frozen DSL cable.
 That alone should get me worked up, but it doesn’t.
-They are so polite, talking to them feels very removed from my frustration at Verizon.
-I know I need to stay focused on the problem, but I’m just not a good angry consumer.
+They are so polite, talking to them feels very removed from my frustration at Verizon

 The really pleasant Anita doesn’t help matters.
 She never interrupted, and in fact waited at least 12 seconds before responding, saying things like "Ok now kindly go to your tools bar," "OK, now please, if you will, click the Advanced Controls."
 Soon I was carried away by her unending patience, feeling privileged to have met her.